Our director, Rachel Pack

 Rachel was introduced to barbershop music in high school, and immediately fell in love with the genre and the community.
 Her first barbershop quartet was The Four Get Me Nots, which won a wildcard spot by virtue of their high regional competition score, and competed at the 2015 Sweet Adelines International competition in Las Vegas, NV.

-Currently, Rachel sings tenor with Renegade Quartet, which placed 2nd in the North by Northwest Region 13 competition in 2017 and 11th internationally in Las Vegas that same year, where they had the honor of mic testing for the quartet finals competition.
-That placement means they will automatically be competing at the 2018 Sweet Adelines International this October in St. Louis, MO.
-Renegade also won the Northwest Harmony Sweepstakes in 2017, and competed nationally in California.
+Currently, Rachel sings tenor with Renegade Quartet, which placed 8th internationally in the quartet finals competition in St. Louis in October of 2018.
+That placement means they will automatically be competing at the 2019 Sweet Adelines International Contest next September in New Orleans.
+Renegade also won the Pacific Northwest Harmony Sweepstakes in 2017, and competed nationally in California.
 They are a popular performing quartet in the Region 13 area, and have been special guests at workshops and numerous chapter shows.

-Additionally, Rachel has the honor of being the 2018 head clinician for Harmony Explosion Northwest, three days full of barbershop education and fun for young men and women, ages 12 to 21.
-HX, as it's known, offers these young men and women vocal instruction at an affordable price; an opportunity to sing with and learn from talented performers; a crash course in the intricacies of four and eight-part, a cappella harmony; and, the opportunity to learn about singing technique and stage presence.
+Additionally, Rachel has the honor of being one of two clinicians for Harmony Explosion Northwest, which is three days full of barbershop education and fun for young men and women, ages 13 to 25.
+HX, as it's known, offers these young men and women vocal instruction at an affordable price; an opportunity to sing with and learn from talented performers; a crash course in the intricacies of four- and eight-part, a cappella harmony; and, the opportunity to learn about singing technique and stage presence.

-Rachel currently lives in University Place, WA with her pet betta fish, Tony.
+Rachel currently lives in Covington, WA with her pet betta fish, Tony.
 When not singing with her quartet or chorus, or practicing other music, you might find her identifying spiders, painting, crocheting, playing pool, singing karaoke, or watching nerdy SciFi shows.

 Jet Cities is proud to call Rachel our director.
 Come and see her in action; visit a rehearsal soon!